jrcajide/Google-Tag-Manager-Best-Practice-Guide/readme.md

 ### B.2.
 Users
 ### B.3.
 Containers
 ### B.4.
 Tags (Inc Auto-Event Tags)

+#### Naming Convention

+Follow a strict name convention to easily understand the tag provider and what the tag does.

+    Tag - [Name Of Tag or Tag Provider] - [Type Of Tag] - [Other Details]

+eg.

+    Tag - Universal Analytics - Page View

 ### B.5.
 Rules

+#### Naming Convention

+Start all rules with lowercase.

+Try to base the rule name as close to the actual rules you define

+eg.

+    event equals addToBasket
+or

+    dataLayer - page.type equals Confirmation

 ### B.6.
 Macros

+#### Naming Convention

+Start all rules with lowercase and the type of macro you are using.

+eg.

+    dataLayer - [exact key you will be refrencing] dataLayer - page.type

+or

+    custom js - [name to describe code] custom js - capture user date of birth

+or

+    lookup table - [name to describe lookup logic/behaviour] lookup table - google analytics ID based on domain

 ### B.7.
 Preview & Debug
 ### B.8.
 Versions
 ### B.9.
 Publish